thiagoalessio/tesseract-ocr-for-php/CONTRIBUTING.md

 	src/
 	├── TesseractOCR.php
 	├── Command.php
-	├── Option/
-	└── Shortcut/
+	└── Option.php

 ###### `src/TesseractOCR.php`

 This is the only class exposed for consumption, the project's public [API][].
 The user sets Tesseract options by invoking methods to an instance of this class.
-Those method calls are collected as options and then sent to the command builder.
+Those method calls are collected as command options.

 ###### `src/Command.php`

-This class is responsible for building the `tesseract` command, with all flags and options on the expected order and accounting any particularities required by the specific Tesseract version present on the system.
+This class is responsible for building the `tesseract` command, with all flags and options on the expected order.

-###### `src/Option/`
+###### `src/Option.php`

-Classes on this directory represent command-line options offered by the `tesseract` binary.
+Each method of this class represents a corresponding command-line option offered by the `tesseract` binary.
-They are very simple classes with generally only 2 methods:

-* A constructor, which might receive and store arguments for that particular option.
-* And a `__toString` that knows how to print that option for the command line, with its arguments (if any);

-###### `src/Shortcut/`

-Shortcuts are [syntactic sugar][] for generating some of the command-line options mentioned above.
-They implement one public static method called `buildOption` that returns an instance of an option.

 ## Tests